decyjphr-org/how-we-work/README.md

-# Ideas for how to organize the software delivery process, deliverables, and run a project
+# How we organize our planning and tracking process.

 ## Work Items
 - Initiative